-Orange Business Services named as Leader in ISG’s Private/Hybrid Cloud – Data Center Services & Solutions Archetype Report
+Orange Business named as Leader in ISG’s Private/Hybrid Cloud – Data Center Services & Solutions Archetype Report

 Date: September 2019